Nawwaf bin Abdulaziz Al Saud: Views

 A Saudi survey conducted shortly after the 11 September attacks concluded that 95 percent of educated Saudi men aged between 25 and 41 supported Osama bin Laden's cause.
 Nawwaf bin Abdulaziz argued that this support was motivated by Saudi anger over U.S. support for Israel.
 After the US sanctions against Iran in 2000, Prince Nawwaf said "Iran is being treated unfairly by some countries, and this is not in the interests of the Arabia Gulf or even the US."

 Personal life

 Prince Nawwaf was married to Jawahir Al Sheikh, together they had three children: Abdulaziz (born 1979), Faisal (born 1984) and Sarah (born 1989).
 In 2008, his daughter Princess Sarah was a student at Franklin College in Lugano, Switzerland, pursuing a degree in international communications.
 Mohammed bin Nawwaf was his eldest son who served as Saudi ambassador to the United Kingdom and Ireland between 2005 and 2018.

 Illness and death

 In March 2002, Prince Nawwaf was admitted to the American University hospital in Beirut after suddenly suffering a stroke.
 He was there for the Arab League summit meeting.
 He was reported to have suffered a brain haemorrhage.
 Then he underwent a surgery in 2002.
-He was confined to a wheelchair following his health problems.
+He used a wheelchair following his health problems.

 Prince Nawwaf died on 29 September 2015 at the age of 83.
 The funeral took place at Grand Mosque in Mecca on 30 September.